mui/toolpad/docs/data/toolpad/core/components/crud/crud.md

 A **data source** is an object with a particular shape that must be used to configure the `Crud` component or its subcomponents.
 It includes:

 - A `fields` property, which extends the [MUI X Data Grid column definition](https://mui.com/x/react-data-grid/column-definition/) where different fields, header names and field types, among others, can be specified for your data.
 An `id` field (string or number) is mandatory so that individual items can be identified.

-  An additional type `longString` is provided for multiline form fields.

 - Properties for methods to interact with data such as `getMany`, `getOne`, `createOne`, `updateOne` and `deleteOne`.